jasonwei20/jasonwei20.github.io/_pages/writing_tips.md

 - You should make your code and data available, if possible.
 - All your references should have links.
 (Otherwise, how am I supposed to find it? -Tom Cormen)
 - After you finish your first draft, go through the entire paper and delete any unncessary words.
 Also check all the prepositions to make sure they're correct.
+- I suggest listing your specific contribution(s) in the introduction of the paper.
+It doesn't seem like a big deal when it is there, but if a reviewer has a hard time following your paper and figuring out what the main contribution is, that's a big problem.

 Figures and tables
 - Include a pull figure on the first page to give the reader an idea of what the paper will be about.